theMBAroom

 2024483062%

-2021 was an outlier — close-reading Detail questions dominated.
-From 2022 onwards, Inference has been the majority question type every single year.
-If your mocks are based on 2019–2021 papers, you're practising the wrong mix.
+2021 had the lowest Inference share at 31%.
+From 2022 onwards Inference has been the majority RC type every single year.
+If your practice is based on 2019-2021 papers you are practising the wrong mix.

 Three things that surprised me

-1. Inference is not just "important" — it's the single most tested skill in the entire CAT paper.
+1. Inference is not just "important" -- it is the single most tested skill in the entire CAT paper.

-117 questions out of 1,002 total = 11.7% of the complete exam.
+119 questions out of 1,002 total = nearly 12% of the complete exam.
 Treating it as one RC type among many is a calibration mistake.

 Suggested time allocation (100 hours for VARC)